Methodism: Origins

-John William Fletcher became one of the key teachers of Methodist theology when he immigrated to England and became an Anglican minister.
-He was also instrumental in leading the charismatic movement.
-He was Wesley's choice of successor to the Methodist movement, but died before Wesley.
+He was John Wesley's choice of successor to the Methodist movement, but died before Wesley.
 At the time of Wesley's death, there were over 500 Methodist preachers in British colonies and the new United States.
 Total membership of the Methodist societies in Britain was recorded as 56,000 in 1791, rising to 360,000 in 1836 and 1,463,000 by the national census of 1851.

 Early Methodism experienced a radical and spiritual phase that allowed women authority in church leadership.
 The role of the woman preacher emerged from the sense that the home should be a place of community care and should foster personal growth.
 Methodist women formed a community that cared for the vulnerable, extending the role of mothering beyond physical care.
 Women were encouraged to testify their faith.
 However, the centrality of women's role sharply diminished after 1790 as Methodist churches became more structured and more male-dominated.

 The Wesleyan Education Committee, which existed from 1838 to 1902, has documented the Methodist Church's involvement in the education of children.
 At first, most effort was placed in creating Sunday Schools.
 Still, in 1836 the British Methodist Conference gave its blessing to the creation of "Weekday schools".